Peter Venkman: Character

-Despite Peter's lackadaisical attitude, from time to time he has developed plans that help the Ghostbusters save the day, and he is shrewd and more street-smart than either Ray Stantz or Egon Spengler.
-Peter serves as the front man for the group and possesses more social ability than the more academically inclined Ray and Egon.
-For instance, he is the one who is able to persuade the city mayor to release them after being arrested, return their equipment and otherwise support their attempt to stop Gozer.
+Despite Peter's lackadaisical attitude, he has developed plans that help the Ghostbusters save the day, and he is shrewd and more street smart than the more academically inclined Ray and Egon.
+Peter serves as the front man and leader for the group and possesses more social ability than his friends.
+For instance, he persuades the city mayor to release them after being arrested, return their equipment, and otherwise support their attempt to stop Gozer the Gozerian.
+In addition, Peter uses a combination of his social skills and psychology/parapsychology knowledge (presumably) to assist the Ghostbusters during their climatic battles in Ghostbusters, Ghostbusters II, and Ghostbusters: Afterlife.
+Specifically, he informs his fellow Ghostbusters the intentions of Gozer when they are asked to choose the form of the destructor during the climax of the first film as well as distract Vigo the Carpathian and Gozer during the climax of the second film and Ghostbusters: Afterlife, respectively.